tstenner1/HW_VBA_Challenge-/README.md

   * The total stock volume of the stock.

-* You should also have conditional formatting that will highlight positive change in green and negative change in red.
+* Conditional formatting was key to highlight positive change in green and negative change in red.

 ### Copyright